Jeanne Brady, Ph.D.

 Expertise: No Child Left Behind Act, Educational Leadership, Urban Education, Social Justice and Education

 Championing Educational Justice

-As a long-time educator, Dr. Brady admits, "I never really liked going to school as a kid because the knowledge wasn't relevant.
+As a long-time educator, Professor of Education and now Provost Jeanne F. Brady, Ph.D., admits, "I never really liked going to school as a kid because the material wasn't relevant.
 I wanted to do something to change that.
 Kids start out going to school with a spark.
 I've always been interested in how and why that spark dies."

-"Saint Joseph's has a vested interest in urban education due, in large part, to our location in a big city like Philadelphia," Dr. Brady said.
+"Saint Joseph's has a vested interest in urban education due, in large part, to our location in a big city like Philadelphia," she says.
 "But above that, we have a commitment to international education, as the world we live in becomes more and more of a global community.
 It is imperative that we educate our teachers to deal with these issues."